ajschumacher/gadsdc2/dataset_research/brian.md

 Infochimps UFO Dataset
 =========
+Infochimps.com is a clearinghouse for user-submitted data.
+They host and distribute any dataset under free/open terms.

-UFO data across more than 60,000 accounts of UFO sightings, including detailed eye-witness descriptions, location, dates reported and sighted, duration and shape.
+And among those datasets is one that contains more than 60,000 accounts of UFO sightings, including detailed eye-witness descriptions, location, dates reported and sighted, duration and shape.
 The data comes from the National UFO Reporting Center.
 The sightings span from 1995 to 2009.

-61,865 observations, however, is a bit cumbersome, so I'm thinking that I'll only deal with those sightings from 1997.
+61,865 observations, however, is a bit cumbersome, so I'm thinking that I may only deal with those sightings from 1997.
 An arbitrary year.

 Installation
 --------------